chohlasa/asa-911-blog-post/README.md

 ### Assessing deployment changes on the subway

 To gauge whether the city really did add officers to patrol trains overnight after January's announcement, we examined the number of calls where officers checked in between 9pm and 5am with radio code "75M".
-Calls with a "75M" radio code mean that the officer was initiating a patrol of a subway train.
+Calls with a "75M" radio code mean that the officer told the dispatcher that they were initiating a patrol of a subway train.
 We compared the number of late-night "75M" check-ins before and after the policy announcement in January of 2025 (Figure 1).

 <img src="src/train_patrols.png"